lmedranos/EquiDTB/README.md

 # EquiDTB: Equivariant many-body Delta potentials for DFTB simulations
 ## About
 We introduce the EquiDTB framework, which leverages physics-inspired equivariant neural networks to parameterize scalable and transferable many-body $\Delta_{\rm TB}$ potentials, replacing the standard pairwise repulsive potential in the DFTB method.
-This advancement extends the applicability of our previous ML-corrected DFTB approach [NN$_{\rm rep}$](https://pubs.acs.org/doi/full/10.1021/acs.jpclett.0c01307) to larger molecules and non-covalent systems.
+This advancement extends the applicability of our previous ML-corrected DFTB approach [NNrep](https://pubs.acs.org/doi/full/10.1021/acs.jpclett.0c01307) to larger molecules and non-covalent systems.

 ![ML-assisted DFTB approach](images/scheme.png)